How Can Unmarried Couple Protect Financial Security of Surviving Partner?

 We are in a half-century long loving and trusting (but not legally joined) partnership and are finding our end of life planning especially challenging.
 We cannot marry because one of us has a remote (but realistic) possibility of experiencing something that would bankrupt both if we were married.
 (Nothing illegal involved!)
 For this reason, we have managed our finances separately.
 Our dwelling is owned by the person not at risk.
 Without sharing the protections married people can provide for each other, we have been struggling to make plans so we can provide as much safety and financial security for the other when one of us dies as we have been able to during our lives.
 We live in a state with estate taxes which would affect us, among other challenges.
 In our efforts to understand how to best protect each other, we have read widely (including your wonderful book) but have not found reliable and thorough resources for addressing our situation.
 It may be that this question is too idiosyncratic for your website.
 If so, are there resources you can recommend?
 Other than the hitches that accrue from our single-though-coupled reality, your book is the most useful thing we have found.

 First, thank you for your comments about my book.

-Third, to the extent funds are left in the at-risk partner’s name (or his or her trust) for tax planning purposes, the risk might be mitigated if it’s an interest in your home through the use of a homestead declaration which can protect equity for each owner.
-In addition, 401(k)s and IRAs also provide significant creditor protection.
+Third, to the extent funds are left in the at-risk partner’s name (or his or her trust) for tax planning purposes, the risk might be mitigated if it’s an interest in your home through the use of a homestead declaration, which can protect equity for each owner.
+In addition, 401(k)s and IRAs also provide significant asset protection.